 Red Sox manager Terry Francona will be answering questions on NESN.com this offseason.
 Send questions to his mailbag.

-Here’s his sixth installment.
+Here?s his third installment.

 1. Ever since Nomar left, the Red Sox have seemingly been on a quest for the Holy Grail of middle infielders.
 Alex Gonzalez is on his second stint with the Red Sox, but still it seems he isn't good enough to be considered a permanent fixture despite what he did for the team in key moments.
 You won't find perfection.
 Even Derek Jeter is statistically average defensively.
 So what exactly are you guys looking for in a shortstop that hasn't been found?